 - Social service groups

-If you or someone you know would like additional information or would like to request a presentation or training for your school, organization, youth group, church or neighborhood, please contact the Human Trafficking Coordinator, Tammy Thomas.
-She can be reached at 817-804-2786 or you can email her with your request at Tammy.Thomas@arlingtontx.gov.
+If you or someone you know would like additional information or would like to request a presentation or training for your school, organization, youth group, church or neighborhood, please contact the Crime Prevention Unit at 817-459-5723.
+You can email Irene Renteria at Irene.firstname.lastname@example.org to request a presentation.

 This website is funded in whole or in part through a grant from the Bureau of Justice Assistance, Office of Justice Programs and the U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for or necessarily endorse this website (including, without limitation, its content, technical infrastructure, and policies or any services or tools provided).